 Woo-hoo!
 A bio.
 Such fun, so important.
-The only distinction here is that mine’s been up for over 20 years, with 5 homes now (the well, freehomepage, geocities, verizon?, x10hosting).
+The only distinction here is that mine’s been up for over 20 years, with 5 homes now (the well, freehomepage, geocities, verizon, x10hosting).
+Last update: Jan.
+2020.

-I have a lot of interests in a lot of unusual non-mainstream areas.
+My interests lie in a lot of unusual non-mainstream areas.
 These can be seen in my bibliography, in the essays, and my senior page, which I did for my 25th high school reunion in ’05.

-She works at home and takes care of our kids and is starting Doterra.
+She works at home and takes care of our kids.
 We love each other a lot, and we’ve been together since October ’97.
 We’ve lived together since May ’98 and we got handfasted (Wicca marriage) November ’98.
 She’s pretty much a fulltime mom now, especially after Salem was born.
 She used to be a childcare worker, and was in the Ren Faire, and was getting back into working before Salem came along.
-Now she’s probably going to be a chaplain or some such, and is starting back to school Spring of ’17.
+Now she’s probably going to be a chaplain or some such, and is starting back to school Spring of ’17 (didn’t happen).
 Her hair changes color on a regular basis and she’s getting tattoos, lots of tattoos.
+She also does altar decoration at church and lots of various craft-related projects.

-We are a happy family, and people always compliment us on how well behaved the kids are, so I guess we’re doing something right… We work hard at creating a safe, loving space for them to grow in, but we’re not permissive.
-There are rules, limits, responsibilities, privileges, consequences.
-The TV and computer are off (mostly) during the week, and limited on weekends and summertime.
-This is crucial.
-Conflict resolution and self-control are the big things right now, and they’re starting to have chores.
-They also try to save some money.
 As far as my personality goes, I’m eccentric-my tastes and likes and thoughts are quite far from the mainstream.
 I can be egocentric, abrupt and haughty, highstrung and intense, remote.
 I do have good qualities, though.
 I’m caring, I love giving gifts and attention, I listen and try to understand.
 I’m flexible and I try to please if I can.
 I’m reluctant to get involved because I hate to put people out of their place.
 I’m also really shy around strangers, and don’t like to go up to people or make phone calls.
 I don’t have a heck of a lot of friends, but the ones I do have are pretty close ones.
-I know a lot of people, though-and am horrible with names-but I do remember faces, most times…After having kids, I’m finding that I get upset a bit more, and frustrated and bossy, but that’s beginning to subside as I relax into having kids.
+I know a lot of people, though-and am horrible with names-but I do remember faces, most times…After having kids, I’m finding that I get upset a bit more, and frustrated and bossy, but that’s beginning to subside as I relax into the parenting thing.
 I tried teaching T’ai Chi at church every Saturday morning, and meditation every other Tuesday, but no one came.
 The 7th graders at school liked it, though.
 I’m also thinking about teaching guitar.
 I’m more into Anthroposophy now, and working towards putting together a curriculum.
-Also trying to get back into exercise and the long T’ai Chi form.
-I bought a fancy keyboard, and want to get better at piano and record stuff.
+Also got back into regular exercise and the long Yang T’ai Chi form.
+I bought a fancy keyboard and a shakuhachi, and want to get better at piano and record stuff.
 I have a list of things I want to do, and a big fat wishlist as well.

 I did this bio in ’04 for UUFLB.